Technology is constantly changing the way we do business! What do you think are the most important recent advances? Hopefully, this list help you out!

 New wearable devices like smartwatches that are experiencing success in the mainstream have also started to show high amounts of potential in the business world as extremely helpful tools.
 The most obvious benefit of outfitting employees with these devices is the ability to have hands-free access to information, ranging from managers who can easily update and manage inventory and supplies to doctors and paramedics who may need to access vital data or updates while also keeping both hands free.
 In addition to these practical workplace applications, many companies are also beginning to provide wearable fitness devices to employees in order to encourage activity and exercise both inside and outside of the workplace, which studies show can increase employee happiness and health.

 More and more workplaces are now choosing to embrace either full or part-time remote work options for their employees.
 Services like Slack and Dropbox now allow instantaneous and seamless communication between workers and departments, whether their employees are across the office or the country.
 Telecommuting not only allows companies to bring on the best talent, regardless of location but allows workers more flexibility and freedom in their day to day schedules and has been shown to correspond with employee happiness.
 And the trend doesn't stop at normal office work.
-New telemedicine services like Curology now allow for doctors and their patients to connect virtually and receive top-level care, all from the comfort of their laptop or phone.
+New telemedicine services allow for doctors and their patients to connect virtually and receive top-level care, all from the comfort of their laptop or phone.

 5. Smart Machines